NicoTimothy11/SnakeGameTerminal/README.md

 09/01/2025 - i got confused on how to make this game and i still know little about its logic learning data structs like array/vector is hard but i'll learn a lot

+10/01/2025 - im continuing the project so i can make it cool lol